 See the recipe card for quantities.

-Soften the onion and garlic in oil in a casserole dish, before adding the pork mince.
+- Soften the onion and garlic in oil in a casserole pot, before adding the pork mince.

-In the bottom of a lasagne dish, add a layer of the pasta, then meat, then white sauce and repeat, making sure you have enough white sauce to cover the top entirely.
+- In the bottom of a lasagna dish, add a layer of the pasta, then meat, then white sauce and repeat, making sure you have enough white sauce to cover the top entirely.

 Hint: Don't overcook the pasta, as it will absorb more of the moisture when the dish is in the oven so make sure you keep it al dente.